 If you prefer other brands, you can consider these:

-- Electrolux EDH903BEWA 9KG Heat Pump Dryer (5 Ticks).
+- Electrolux EDH903BEWA 9KG Heat Pump (5 Ticks).
 There is also an 8KG Model.

 This is a combination of a washing machine and clothes dryer in one.
 It uses an integrated condenser dryer.
-Only a small amount of moisture is released into the room air.
-Water is used for cooling.
-This is a common option for small households in HDBs or condos.
+Only a small amount of moisture is released into the room air, and water is used for cooling.
+This is a great option for small households in HDBs or condos.